vranjith009/apimlogsuat/README.md

 - `time`, used as the log `time` in Splunk.
 - `source` or `app`, used as `source` in Splunk.

-> For more information about logging see the [Payments Engine Logging Standard in Confluence](https://vippsas.atlassian.net/wiki/spaces/TCP/pages/965247506/Payments+Engine+and+VaaM+logging+standard).
+> For more information about logging see the [Payments Engine and VaaM Logging Standard in Confluence](https://vippsas.atlassian.net/wiki/spaces/TCP/pages/965247506/Payments+Engine+and+VaaM+logging+standard).

 ### Example application log
 ```json